 A Brief History of Lotería

 Lotería or “Mexican Bingo” has a rich cultural history as a traditional game of chance that can be traced back to Italy in the 1500's.
 The earlier European versions were seen as forms of gambling, fund raising or as light entertainment at informal salons in France and Italy by the early18th century.
-In Germany, lotteries (“Lottos”) were used as an educational device to teach spelling, multiplication and the names of animals.
+Lotteries (“Lottos”) were also utilized in Germany as a teaching tool to help students learn the names of various animals as well as spelling and multiplication.

 By 1770, Spanish loterías were introduced to New Spain (now modern Mexico) at the time of exploration during the reign of Carlos III and were initially considered exclusive pastime activities of the aristocracy.
 Eventually the game was accessible and popular among the masses throughout Mexico where it quickly grew to a national pastime.
 Loterías were trendy at village and traveling fairs (ferias) and were typically presided over by a charismatic “cantador” (singer or caller).
 This cantador would orchestrate the game in front of a crowd of people by drawing a card and then reciting a verse or riddle associated with each card drawn.
 The participants would then try to guess the clues and the game would continue.
 This playful exchange was typical of loterías played at public events and even smaller family gatherings.